 2021 Teacher Externship Program, by the numbers:

-- 99 teachers and counselors were connected with three-day externships
+- 99 teachers and counselors got connected with three-day externships.

-- Schools and districts represented include Austin ISD, Del Valle, Elgin, Manor and Pflugerville ISDs, Texas School for the Blind and Visually Impaired, KIPP Austin, Cedars International Academy Schools, and Eanes ISD with three-day externships.
+- Districts represented include Austin, Del Valle, Eanes, Elgin, Manor, and Pflugerville.
+Schools represented include Texas School for the Blind and Visually Impaired, KIPP Austin, and Cedars International Academy Schools.

 - Several educators from Goodwill’s Excel Center also participated.

-- 27 employers hosted teachers, including those represented on our board like Samsung Austin Semiconductor, Ascension Seton, St. David’s, Athena Manufacturing, multiple departments with the City of Austin, and more.
+- 27 employers hosted teachers.
+Employers include those represented on WFS’ board, such as Samsung Austin Semiconductor, Ascension Seton, St. David’s, Athena Manufacturing, multiple departments with the City of Austin, and more.

 How it works:

-- Through a partnership with Nepris, WFS purchased licenses for career exploration software for teachers who do not have access to this software through their ISDs.
+- Through a partnership with Nepris, WFS purchased licenses for career exploration software for teachers who do not have access to it through their ISDs.

 - WFS also leveraged Texas Workforce Commission funding to provide $500 stipends to each educator who participated.

-- After completing their externships, the teachers must create lesson plans based on their experiences, which they can then use in the classroom.
+- After completing their externships, the teachers must create lesson plans based on their experiences for use in the classroom.

 What they’re saying:

-- Lois Tiller, learning operations supervisor for technical training at Samsung Austin Semiconductor: “The interaction between employers and teachers is very beneficial in the development of programs that develop the future workforce.”
+- Lois Tiller, learning operations supervisor for technical training at Samsung Austin Semiconductor: “The interaction between employers and teachers is very beneficial in the development of programs that advance the future workforce.”